Healing Your Soul From Calvinism's Damage

 But if you take the slow, painful journey with Him, He'll lead you step by tiny step to truth and healing and recovery.
 So pray for God to help you do that, to help you undo the Calvinist brainwashing, to walk with you on your journey of healing and of relearning truth all over again.

 [And I totally understand if that means fully staying away from church for awhile.
-We did that too.
+Like I said, we did that too.
 And that's okay.
 Seasons of life.
 But don't leave God when you leave the church.
 He did not do this damage to you; Calvinism did.
-So stay connected to Him through His Word and prayer, and even through things like spending time in His creation, enjoying nature, taking walks, working in the garden, etc. It takes time to learn to want Him again, to trust Him again, to love Him again.
+So stay connected to Him through His Word and prayer, and even through things like spending time in His creation, enjoying nature, taking walks, working in the garden, listening to worship music, etc. It takes time to learn to want Him again, to trust Him again, to love Him again.
 And as you spend time in His presence, slowly but surely the dying embers of your faith will be rekindled.
-Give it time.
+Go slow and give it time.
 You'll see.]

 So find a way to turn the bad into something good.
 Pray and ask God how you can use your experience to take a stand for truth and to help other people or the Church in general.